Skip to content

 How will the appeal help the people of Afghanistan?

 The Red Cross and Red Crescent Movement is on the ground across all 34 of Afghanistan’s provinces.
 We have over 140 health teams, including 70 mobile health teams who cover the entire country.
-This life-saving medical support has become even more critical now, after weeks of heavy fighting has left thousands injured and hospitals damaged, in a region devastated by extreme drought and flash flooding.

 The Red Cross and Red Crescent Movement has been providing humanitarian assistance in Afghanistan for decades, working independently to meet huge and diverse needs across the country in all communities.
 We will not stop now.